leoneckert/abc-browser-circus/coding-foundation/README.md

 *if you want another exercise, [goats](#goats)

-Please build a website like this in pure ("vanilla") JavaScript.
+Please build a website like this in pure ("vanilla") JavaScript (no p5js, please).
 Feel free to add you own styling or variations.
 But keep the functionality: an input element (of type "range") that controls the number of images (in my case goats) on the page.
 Give your best and ask the Internet all of your questions, it can help!

 ###### keyword hints